wrench-project/wrench/doc/index.md

 [TOC]

-[WRENCH](http://wrench-project.org) is an open-source framework design to make it easy for users to develop accurate and scalable simulators of distributed computing applications, systems, and platforms.
+[WRENCH](http://wrench-project.org) is an open-source framework designed to make it easy for users to develop accurate and scalable simulators of distributed computing applications, systems, and platforms.
 It has been used for research, development, and education.
 WRENCH capitalizes on